Infinitely many groups exhibiting intermediate growth in maximal sum-free sets: Introduction

-The first part of \cref{thm:matching} was proved by Shi, Tu and Wang \cite{shi2025maximalindependentsetsgraphs}, additionally, they also proved several results on connected graphs with given matching number.
+Equality holds if and only if each component of $\Gamma$ is a $K_2$, $K_3$, $K_4$ or $D_6$. \end{itemize} \end{theorem} We remark that both bounds in~\cref{thm:matching} are valid for all values of $m$.
+Observe, that by the Moon-Moser~\cite{1969Maximal} and Hujter-Tuza~\cite{1993HujterTuza} Theorems, the appearance of $K_2$ and $K_3$ is expected in the extremal examples.
+For $K_4$ and $D_6$, observe that $6K_2$, $3K_4$ and $2D_6$ all contribute the same, $12$, to the number of vertices, and each has a perfect matching, and each has $64$ maximal independent sets.
+Part (i) of \cref{thm:matching} was proved by Shi, Tu and Wang \cite{shi2025maximalindependentsetsgraphs}, additionally, they also proved several results on connected graphs with given matching number.
 For completeness, we include a different proof.

-The bulk of the proof is to handle the second part.
-Note that the special case of the second part when $m=n/2$ above verifies~\cref{conj:mis}.
+The bulk of the proof of Theorem~\ref{thm:matching} is to handle part (ii).
+Note that the special case $m=n/2$ above verifies~\cref{conj:mis}.
 To remember~\cref{thm:matching}, a graph that is helpful to keep in mind is the vertex disjoint union of $t$ triangles and $s$ edges.
 In this case, $n=2s+3t$ and $m=s+t$, and the number of maximal independent sets is exactly $2^s3^t=2^{3m-n}\cdot 3^{n-2m}$.
 Thus,~\cref{thm:matching} interpolates smoothly between the classical bounds given by Moon-Moser and Hujter-Tuza.
 Considering the wide applicability of the Moon-Moser and Hujter-Tuza Theorems, we anticipate that~\cref{thm:matching} will serve as a fundamental tool with applications beyond this work.

-Comparing to the result of Palmer and Patk\'os~\cite{2023MISPalmer}, the advantage of~\cref{thm:matching} is that it is often difficult to estimate the \emph{induced} triangle matching number of a graph, whereas getting bounds on the matching number is a more manageable task.
+Comparing to the result of Palmer and Patk\'os~\cite{2023MISPalmer}, the advantage of~\cref{thm:matching} is that it is often difficult to estimate the \textit{induced} triangle matching number of a graph, whereas getting bounds on the matching number is a more manageable task.
 For instance, this is how we achieve the upper bound in~\cref{thm:growth}.
 Indeed, we use $\mis(\Gamma)$ of certain auxiliary graph $\Gamma$ to bound $f_{\max}(G)$, and then we identify a large matching in $\Gamma$ to invoke~\cref{thm:matching}.
-Also, \cref{thm:matching} gives for some graphs stronger bounds.
+Also, for some graphs, \cref{thm:matching} gives a stronger bound.
 For instance, let $\Gamma$ be vertex disjoint union of $n/6$ triangles and $n/8$ $K_4$'s.
 Then $\mis(\Gamma)= 3^{n/6}\cdot 2^{n/4}$, which coincides with our upper bound in \cref{thm:matching}, while the bound by Palmer and Patk\'os gives only $3^{7n/24}\cdot 2^{n/16}\gg 3^{n/6}\cdot 2^{n/4} $, as $ \Gamma$ contains an induced triangle matching of size $7n/24$.